above-max/openvas_installation_script/README.md

 ## Compatibility

-script has been tested on Ubuntu 16.04.x and Ubuntu Server 16.04.5
+script has been tested on Ubuntu Server 16.04.5

 ## How-to